MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-pats-with-policies-for-administrators.md

    ![Choose the gear icon, Organization settings](../../media/settings/open-admin-settings-vert.png)

-3. In the Azure Active Directory tab, find the "Restrict full-scoped personal access token creation" policy and move the toggle to *on*.
+3. In the Azure Active Directory tab, find the *Restrict full-scoped personal access token creation *policy and move the toggle to *on*.

    :::image type="content" source="media/policies/restrict-full-scoped-pat-creation-policy-toggle-on.png" alt-text="Screenshot of toggle moved to on position for the Restrict full-scoped PAT creation policy.":::

 ## Set maximum lifespan for new PATs

 The Azure DevOps Administrator in Azure AD defines the maximum lifespan of a PAT.
 The maximum lifespan for new tokens can be specified in number of days.
+By default, this policy is set to *off*.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).